 Ensure the contract is detailed

 Take another look at the subcontractor agreement template we’ve included above.
-Notice it contains a level of detail and information the untrained eye might see as pedantic.
+Notice that the information included that may seem pretty obvious at the end of the day.
 For example, does the client’s information really need to be stated so clearly, especially if they’re well-known?

 Unfortunately, the answer is yes.
 A subcontractor agreement is essentially a collection of shared facts that will help third parties (such as a judge) mediate any conflicts that arise.
-It’s in everyone’s best interest to make sure the contract is sufficiently detailed.
+So it’s in everyone’s best interest to make sure the contract is sufficiently detailed.

 Make sure you understand everything before signing

 Subcontractors must understand what a project entails (including expectations and obligations) before signing an agreement.
 Ensure you know your responsibilities inside out and communicate them with your team members to avoid misunderstandings.

 Don’t be afraid to scale back expectations

-Ideally, the goals and responsibilities communicated in your subcontractor agreement should reflect prior discussions you’ve had with your general contractor (i.e. during the bidding process).
-There shouldn’t be any last-minute surprises like extra services stuck into the agreement.
+Ideally, the goals and responsibilities communicated in your simple subcontractor agreement should reflect prior discussions you’ve had with your general contractor (i.e., during the bidding process).
+There shouldn’t be any last-minute surprises (like extra services) stuck into the agreement.